ghostfreeman/volcanolairwebsigh/content/policy/community-code-of-conduct.md

 ## Discord Policies

-All users are also subject to the [Discord Community Guidelines](https://discord.com/guidelines) and [Terms of Service](https://discord.com/terms).
+All Discord users are also subject to the [Discord Community Guidelines](https://discord.com/guidelines) and [Terms of Service](https://discord.com/terms).

 # Attribution